 Shibuya – Hachiko Crossing

 In many ways one what many foreigners think of when they picture tokyo.
 Crowded, active, and just pulsing with energy, Shibuya has a youthful vibe, nice restaurants, and an interesting place to people watch.
 Particularly of interest would be to take a look at the Hachiko Crossing outside of the Shibuya train station.
-This giant crossing is known as one of, if not the busiest intersection in the world.
-Every few minutes when the lights change hundreds of people swap sides on the several streets that intersect at this spot.
-Also of interest here is the statue of Hachiko, the crossing’s namesake.
-Hachiko was a dog who waited for his owner here ever day after work and even continued to wait after his owner’s passing.

 How to get here